Payment gateway – what is it and how does it work?

 Expand into new markets

 Many payment gateways support multiple currencies and have the option to integrate with local and global payment methods, letting your customers choose how they pay.
-For example, emerchantpay currently offers over 60 global payment methods like Apple Pay, Google Pay™, PayPal, SEPA payment schemes and paysafecard, among others.
+For example, emerchantpay currently offers over 60 global payment methods like Apple Pay, Google Pay™, PayPal, SEPA payment schemes and PaysafeCard, among others.
 Furthermore, you can expand your business globally and tailor your payment gateway to cater to specific customer payment preferences.

 Customisable checkout options